algosup/2022-2023-project-5-algorithmics-Team-3/specs/Test_Plan/Test_Plan.md

 2. **Physical Infrastructure:** The project does not involve the creation or modification of physical infrastructure such as tanks, pumps, pipes, or vineyards.

 3. **Training Personnel:** While the software should be user-friendly, comprehensive training of personnel on how to use the software is not included.
-This would be a separate project or would require a separate training team.
+This would be a separate project or would require a separate training STAF.

 4. **Maintenance and Support:** Post-deployment maintenance, updates, and customer support are not part of this project.
 A separate agreement or project should be set up for ongoing support and maintenance.